Some of my friends are helping their kids pack for college in the next few weeks.

 As if our kids are embarking on a solo kayak trip to an uninhabited island.

-We make lists, we google what to bring to college….we box up Band-Aids, cold medicine, ibuprofen, and spend weeks covering our dining room tables with all of the things we think they might need while they are away from us.
+We make lists, we google what to pack for college….we box up Band-Aids, cold medicine, ibuprofen, and spend weeks covering our dining room tables with all of the things we think they might need while they are away from us.
 After all, we spent the last eighteen years of our lives watching over them, taking care of them, anticipating their needs.
 Who would know better than us what they’ll need, right?

 I did the same thing.
 Twice around.